 Little scores twice, Hellebuyck solid as Jets beat Isles 4-2

-The well-rested and high-scoring Winnipeg Jets took advantage of a New York Islanders team that looked tired Thursday night.
-Bryan Little scored twice, Connor Hellebuyck made 27 saves and the Jets beat the Islanders 4-2 to snap a four-game skid.
+Bryan Little scored twice, Connor Hellebuyck made 27 saves and the Winnipeg Jets beat the New York Islanders 4-2 on Thursday night to snap a four-game skid.
+Mathieu Perreault and Adam Lowry also scored for the rested Jets, who had their game Tuesday in Newark, New Jersey, against the Devils postponed because of a snowstorm.

 Add your comments below